Title

 As you’re planning that next lake visit, fishing trip, or river float, be sure to remember these tips for a safer and more pleasant experience.

-• Life jacket: The familiar “click it” campaign doesn’t just apply to seatbelts.
-Life jackets save lives and are a must when on or in the water.
+• Life jacket: These save lives and are a must when on or in the water.
 Play safe this summer and wear a life jacket.
-State park marinas usually have life jackets for rent if you don’t have your own or if you forget to bring them.

-• Bug spray: Although not a huge issue in comparison to warmer destinations, we do still have mosquitoes near areas of water, both moving and stagnant water.
-Be sure to pack the bug spray.
-It’s better to have it and not need it than the other way around.
+• Bug spray: Although not a huge issue in comparison to warmer destinations, we do still have mosquitoes near areas of water.

-• Stay hydrated: Even when spending a full day in the water, you can easily get dehydrated.
-Pack plenty of water for whatever fun activities you have planned and be sure to drink it up.
+• Stay hydrated: Pack plenty of water for whatever fun activities you have planned and be sure to drink it up.

 Fire Safety